 If you’re providing a retainer service, you’ve got to be more than just an assessment expert—you need to be an advisor who can help them achieve their business and security goals.
 You’ll provide more than an inspection and a report—you’ll offer ongoing guidance, monthly checkups, and year-round support.

 Anyone can deliver a risk assessment report.
-Be their professional advisor in security and risk.

 Create a bond with your customers